top of page

 They will evaluate your responses to rejection and assess past or present experiences of harsh criticism.

-While there is no cure for RSD, it can be managed effectively.
 Management strategies can vary based on individual needs and may include a blend of medications, coaching, and lifestyle adjustments.

 Medications

-Medications play a vital role in managing the symptoms of RSD.
+Medications play a vital role in managing the traits of RSD.
 Currently, there are no specific medications approved for RSD treatment.
 Instead, healthcare providers may prescribe medications approved for related conditions, such as anxiety, depression, or ADHD.

-Off-label prescribing can also occur, where medications are used for purposes other than their original approval.
 For instance, centrally acting alpha-agonists, like clonidine (Kapvay) and guanfacine (Intuniv), initially developed for treating high blood pressure, are potential options for managing RSD due to their effects on ADHD.
 Other medications, including stimulants and anti-anxiety medications, may also be prescribed by a doctor off-label for RSD.

 Counselling is another valuable approach to treating RSD, helping you process and manage emotions connected to RSD while developing coping strategies for episodes.
-Therapists can assist you in identifying specific triggers and understanding effective emotional management techniques.

 Therapy may take the form of a number of therapy modalities, including those that target attachment style, such as International Family Systems and Dialectical Behavioral Therapy.
 You can prepare for your initial therapy session by using our how-to guide.

-Lastly, lifestyle modifications through life coaching can help manage RSD.
 Techniques for stress management, mindfulness meditation, breathing exercises, restless sleep, and proper nourishment can be instrumental.
 Here are some suggestions gathered from neurodivergent individuals:

-Reinforce your strengths: Acknowledge your positive traits and celebrate your accomplishments.
+• Reinforce your strengths: Acknowledge your positive traits and celebrate your accomplishments.
 Reward yourself for achievements to build confidence.

-Use positive affirmations: Employ affirmations and mantras to counteract negative thoughts associated with RSD.
+• Use positive affirmations: Employ affirmations and mantras to counteract negative thoughts associated with RSD.

-Validate your emotions and practice self-compassion: Let yourself feel your emotions and practice self-compassion, recognizing your feelings are valid.
+• Validate your emotions and practice self-compassion: Let yourself feel your emotions and practice self-compassion, recognizing your feelings are valid.

-Shift focus: Each day, recognize one good thing and one bad thing.
+• Shift focus: Each day, recognize one good thing and one bad thing.
 Try to concentrate on the positive while acknowledging and holding space for the negative.

-Supportive People: Reach out to people in your life that uplift you and help build your confidence to counteract negative feelings.
+• Find supportive people: Reach out to people in your life that uplift you and help build your confidence to counteract negative feelings.

-Distractions: Engage in activities or use items that bring comfort, such as a fidget spinner or calming music.
+• Distractions: Engage in activities or use items that bring comfort, such as a fidget spinner or calming music.

 Book a Free Consultation With Blue Sky Learning